 We’ve all heard the sounds of a child screaming.
-But what do you do if you seriously suspected that your neighbour or relative’s child was being abused—or your child’s friend for that matter?
+But what do you do if you suspect that your neighbour or relative’s child is being abused—or your child’s friend for that matter?

 Abuse and neglect are one of the number 1 causes of injury to children in the country.
 More children die of abuse and neglect than of natural causes.
 Most abuse happens in a child’s home.